aspLite/aspLite/readme.md

 ## aspLite is looking for contributors!
-Send an email to info@quickersite.com so we can invite you as a contributor.
+Send an email to info@quickersite.com to become involved.
 <hr>
 aspLite is a framework for ASP/VBScript developers.
 It can help to develop better ASP/VBScript applications.